beancount/docs/docs/06_beancount_language_syntax.md

 There is currently no way to exhaustively check the full list of commodities in an account ([<span class="underline">a proposal is underway</span>](29_balance_assertions_in_beancount.md)).

-Note that in this example if an exhaustive check really matters to you, you could circumvent by defining a subaccount of the cash account to segregate each commodity separately, like this Assets:Cash:USD, Assets:Cash:CAD.
+Note that in this example if an exhaustive check really matters to you, you could circumvent by defining a subaccount of the cash account to segregate each commodity separately, like this `Assets:Cash:USD`, `Assets:Cash:CAD`.

 #### Lots Are Aggregated<a id="lots-are-aggregated"></a>